outdreamer/build-a-cure/docs/tasks/workflow_example.md

 def standardize_problem_to_interface(problem_definition, interface):
 	'''
+	standardizing the problem to an interface will make it more obvious which structures are involved in the problem & which structures can solve it
+	example: '"finding the inputs of a structure" will make the problem of "finding the structure" easier to solve when applying the "break problem into sub-problems" workflow'
 	'''
 	standardized_problem_definition = apply_interface(problem_definition, interface)
 	standardized_problem_definition = 'find (gap-less overlap-less endpoint-connected lines of count greater than two) with three (two endpoint-connected lines with different angles)'